Make America Sober Again?

 But do these facts promise more and better help for people struggling with alcohol use disorders?
 Let’s look at the evidence.

-First, he thinks that the problem, hence the solution, is largely systemic, and that view I endorse full-throatedly, as any reader of this blog already knows.
+First, he thinks that the problem of addiction, hence the solution, is largely systemic, and that view I endorse, as any reader of this blog already knows.
 We’ve created a hyper-individualistic, winner-take-all culture that is profoundly isolating, that breaks down hard-working bodies and anxious minds long before their time.
 Then, rather than solving these problems or at least mitigating them a bit with decent health care and restorative recreation for all, we offer a drink that kills the pain, a drink we’re well aware creates dependency in vulnerable individuals, yet we shame anyone who develops the dependency, make them wholly responsible for staying sober and blame them if, after seeing hundreds of bottles every day in restaurants, bars, supermarkets, drug stores, gas stations, furniture stores, movie theatres, sports arenas, airports, and the like, they finally reach for one.
 We shame them for taking the drink that beckons from every corner of their built environment, from the airwaves, and from inside their own skulls, which hold thousands of hours of pro-alcohol propaganda blasted their way since they were young children cracking Daddy up by imitating the “Whassup” Budweiser ad.

 And we could do something about that culture to make it less toxic, less prone to produce alcohol dependency in its citizens.
 There are lots of things, in fact, from laws that prevent the exploitation of large populations to restrictions on the advertising and sale of alcohol.
 I’ve made a whole bunch of suggestions at the end of this post, if you’re interested.
+And who better to do all these things than a head of HHS who has the ear of a militantly non-drinking president?

-Well . . . not really.
+Mmm . . . not really.
 When he speaks systemically about addiction, he tends to issue vague platitudes such as “We need to focus on reestablishing historic ties to the community,” as he does in this recent speech.
 What does he mean by that?
 It’s a little hard to tell at first because he explains himself by telling the story of the first AA meeting, an ad hoc conversation between founders Bill Wilson and Dr. Bob, but what he means is that we can prevent—and treat—addiction by giving sufferers opportunities to be of service to their communities.
 And by banning cell phones in schools and at the dinner table.

 Leave a Reply